 You will use your graph paper to represent the Earth's neighborhood in space.
 Near or at the center of the graph paper, mark one point as the origin (0,0).
 This will be the location of the Earth.
 Now draw and label the x and y axes.
 Each square on the graph paper will have a length of one light minute.
-A light minute is a measure of distance, defined as the distance light travels in a vacuum in one minute, approximately 1.8 times 10 to the tenth meters (m).
+A light minute is a measure of distance, defined as the distance light travels in a vacuum in one minute, approximately $1.8 \ge 10^{10}$ meters (m).

-Question 1: Using a ruler, measure the length of a row of ten squares, then divide by ten to get the length of the side of one square in centimeters (cm).
+1. Using a ruler, measure the length of a row of ten squares, then divide by ten to get the length of the side of one square in centimeters (cm).
 Repeat this procedure using different rows of squares, then calculate the average value.
 Round numbers to the nearest 0.1 cm.
+If the scale of the grid is given on your graph paper, compare your answer to that.
 This number is the scale of the grid in cm/light minutes.

 Using the data listed below, plot the locations of the satellites on the grid.
-Label the satellites " $S_1$ " and " $S_2$ ".
-Note that Swift is in low Earth orbit, so on the scale of this grid it is essentially at the same place as Earth (at 0.0).
+Label the satellites $S_1'$ and $S_2'$ .
+Note that Swift is in low Earth orbit, so on the scale of this grid it is about at the same place as Earth (at 0,0).